Using Policies

 Another option supported by Policies is sending finding data to a designated Slack channel.

-This requires that you have configured the Nightfall Slack integration.
+This feature requires that you have configured the Nightfall Slack integration.

 Below is a sample payload for scanning plain text.